Seahawks vow defense ‘will change’ as they prepare for first NFC West game this season vs. 49ers

 It’s Carroll’s way of reinforcing one of his long-held coaching philosophies of not treating any game as more important than any other, saying he learned decades ago that the best way to assure consistent performance is to approach every game the same.

-But if there was ever a time for Carroll to deviate just slightly from that belief and spend a little extra time making sure his team understands the urgency of the situation, it might be this week as the Seahawks travel to Santa Clara to play the 49ers Sunday.
+But if there was ever a time for Carroll to deviate just slightly from that belief and spend a little extra time making sure his team understands the urgency of the situation, it might be this week as the Seahawks travel to Santa Clara to play the 49ers on Sunday.

 Seattle is 1-2, the first time the Seahawks have been below the .500 mark since the 2018 season when they were 4-5 after nine games.